ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 - `unrar`: A command-line utility to extract, test and view the contents of archives created with the RAR archiver.
 - `gnome-usage`: A system monitor.
 - `tldr`: A collection of simplified man pages.
+- `man`: An interface to the system reference manuals.

 ## Useful Tools for System Management